 Attendance

+Parent(s)’/Guardian(s)’ Responsibility

+1. The Michigan School Code states that it is the responsibility of parent(s)/guardian(s) to see that their children between the ages of six (6) and sixteen (16) be in regular attendance at school.

+2. All parents/guardians are encouraged to support their student’s attendance in school regardless of age.

+3. Verification of a student’s absence by a parent/guardian is required (unless otherwise indicated by an administrator) and must accompany the student to school the day after an absence.
+The school reserves the right to require medical verification for excused absences.

 Regular and punctual daily attendance of all students is an important part of our educational program and your child’s education.
 Parents/guardians are to call the office (484-2040) by 8:00 a.m. each day if a student is ill or is going to be absent from school.
-Parents/guardians can notify the school office prior to 7:30 a.m. by leaving a message in the ‘sick mailbox”.
+Parents/guardians can notify the school office prior to 7:30 a.m. by leaving a message in the “sick mailbox”.
 A student who has been absent must present a written excuse stating the date(s) of absence, reason for absence and be signed by a parent/guardian.

 If a student is absent for 1½ hours or more either in the a.m. or p.m. they will be marked absent